 - Data Resilience – Data is replicated inside of Azure storage with all the resilience and security provided by Azure

 - RTO and RPO Targets – Manage and meet organizational RTO/RPO targets with continuous replication at intervals as low as 30 seconds for Hyper-V servers

 - Easy and Flexible Failover– Test failover and disaster recovery scenarios without disrupting replication

 - Failovers can also be planned for expected outages with zero-data loss

 - Unplanned failovers can happen with minimal data loss and fail back to your primary site can be done easily when it’s available again

-How do I setup a basic ASR replication?
+How do I setup a basic Azure Site Recovery replication?

 - Log into your Azure tenant

 - Log into the Azure portal

 Enable replication for an Azure VM